rtmark

 Step 1: Open an Oil Trading Account

 There are several ways to start trading oil.
-The most conventional way to trade oil is through CFDs on CFD brokers such as eToro.
+The most conventional way to trade oil is through CFDs on CFD brokers.

 In simple terms, Contract for Difference (CFD) is a contract between a buyer and a seller through a derivative market to speculate on the price of certain security without owning the asset.